The submission period is now closed. Thank-you

 Council has received one submission to the Amendment, which is from the Environment Protection Authority Victoria (EPA)

-Nillumbik Shire Council has referred the submission received to a Panel.
+In February 2021, Nillumbik Shire Council referred the submission to an independent Planning Panel.

 Amendment C129 to the Nillumbik Planning Scheme- Removal of the Environmental Audit Overlay from various parcels in Plenty.

 The Amendment applies to the following land (affected land):

 - Nos.
 18, 20, 21, 22, 23, 24, 25, 25A, 27, 29, 31, 33 and 1/35 Thornbill Drive, Plenty

 - Part of the road reserve of Thornbill Drive, Plenty